c-o-pr/ddrescue-helper/README.md

 #  the block offsets for the partition are automatically calculated.
 ddrescue-helper.sh -p X /dev/sdb2

-# REPORT which files are affected by slow reads, less that 1 MB/s.
+# REPORT which files are affected by slow reads, less that 100KB/s.
-# 1 MB/s is an arbitrary rate hard-coded into the script.
-# (XXX The rate should be an option.)
+# Default is 1MB.
-ddrescue-helper.sh -s X /dev/sdb2
+ddrescue-helper.sh -s -R 100K X /dev/sdb2

 # PLOT read-rate over time for the metadata in X.
 # No device needs to be specified.
 The rate-log in X is used.